-- 1.2.1 This report covers the main findings found in Wave 8 of 10 Waves.
-The data was collected between 22nd February and 2nd March 2021. - 1.2.2 A total of 305 respondents took part in the survey.
+- 1.2.1 This report covers the main findings found in Wave 9 of 10 Waves.
+The data was collected between 15th March and 23rd March 2021. - 1.2.2 A total of 305 respondents took part in the survey.
 The data used in this report has been weighted to ensure the sample is representative of the Tactran region by age and gender.
-The sample comprised of respondents from Dundee (27%), Angus (26%), Perth and Kinross (32%), and Stirling (15%). - 1.2.3 On the 5th January 2021, following a continued increase in Covid-19 cases, Stay at Home Protection level guidance came into effect for the majority of Scotland, including Dundee, Angus, Perth and Kinross, and Stirling, and was in place for the entirety of survey period.
-The restrictions were expected to stay in place until the end of February1. - 1.2.4 The Covid-19 guidelines for the Stay at Home protection level during the Wave 8 survey period included2: - Individuals were told to stay at home as much as possible to minimise the risk of spreading Covid-19; - O By law, individuals in a level 4 area could only leave their home for essential purposes: - Individual were encouraged to shop online or use local shops and services where possible, and to avoid all unnecessary travel; - Essential reasons for leaving homes included: - For work/employment, or to provide voluntary or charitable services, where it cannot be done from home (working on home was the default position); - For education including, school, college, university; - Regulated early learning and childcare was open to children of key workers and vulnerable children only; - For essential shopping, including essential shopping for a vulnerable person; - To obtain or deposit money, where it is not possible to do so from home; - For healthcare; - For childcare or support services for parents or expectant parents;
+The sample comprised of respondents from Dundee (26%), Angus (27%), Perth and Kinross (31%), and Stirling (17%). - 1.2.3 The Covid-19 guidelines for the Stay at Home protection level during the Wave 9 survey period included^{1,2}: - Individuals were told to stay at home as much as possible to minimise the risk of spreading Covid-19; - O By law, individuals in a level 4 area could only leave their home for essential purposes: - Individual were encouraged to shop online or use local shops and services where possible, and to avoid all unnecessary travel; - Essential reasons for leaving homes included: - For work/employment, or to provide voluntary or charitable services, where it cannot be done from home (working on home was the default position); - For education including, school, college, university; - Regulated early learning and childcare was open to children of key workers and vulnerable children only; - For essential shopping, including essential shopping for a vulnerable person; - To obtain or deposit money, where it is not possible to do so from home; - For healthcare; - For childcare or support services for parents or expectant parents; - For essential services, including services of a charitable or voluntary nature such as food banks, alcohol or drug support services; - To access public services where it is not possible to do so from home; - To provide care, assistance, support to or respite for a vulnerable person; - To provide or receive emergency assistance;